wp-plugins/good-writer-checkify/readme.txt

 Tags: quality blog, quality checklist, writer aid, checklist Requires at least: 2.7
 Tested up to: 3.3
-Stable tag: 0.1
+Stable tag: 0.3.0

-A Checklist tool that serves as your own "Blog entry Mentor"
+A Checklist tool that serves as your own "Blog Entry Coach"

 == Description ==

 It's easy to accumulate a lot of web bookmarks to Top-10 Blog Tips, or Books/Ebooks on how to engage a reader with your writing.

-However It's another story to actually implement these principles into your day to day blogging, especially when you get caught up in the mechanics of how to SEO-ize your site, how to improve the look of your Theme, etc..
+However It's another story to actually implement these principles into your day to day blogging, ( especially when you get caught up taking time on the Non-Writing mechanics of how to SEO-ize your site, how to improve the look of your Theme, etc..)

 I wrote Good Writer Checkify to provide for an in-your-face kind of reminder, as you write each post, to nudge you to improve the *Content* itself.

-The Key is to You go back to all your saved web articles, books, etc.. and pick 10 of the best blogging principles and insert them into this Plugin's settings, so that you can check them off as your write each blog entry.
+The Key to using G.W.C is, you go back to all your saved web articles, books, ebooks, etc.. and pick 10 of the best blogging principles and insert them into this Plugin's settings, so that you can check them off as your write each blog entry.
 Of course, you can just start fresh if you have no bookmarked articles and just Google for Writing/Blogging Tips.

+Contact: The contact page for my plugins is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">ContactForm</a>

 == Installation ==